Loading...

 Managing CKD conditions seems complicated.
 However, small, consistent actions can make a big difference.
 These tips help manage chronic kidney disease much better.

-• Celebrate small wins: Living a stress-free life helps ensure better management of chronic kidney disease.
+• Celebrate small wins to reduce stress.
+Living a stress-free life helps ensure better management of chronic kidney disease.
 To keep yourself motivated, try celebrating little wins like lab improvement results.

 Stories from CKD Patients